evilsocket/opensnitch/wiki/FAQs.md

 #### What's the behaviour of daemon's default action "deny"

-The daemon option "default_action" "deny" will block ALL traffic (as of version 1.6.0-rc.4) that is intercepted by _iptables_ or _nftables_ and is not answered or configured by the user.
+The daemon option "DefaultAction" "deny" will block ALL traffic (as of version 1.6.0-rc.4) that is intercepted by _iptables_ or _nftables_ and is not answered or configured by the user.
 If an outgoing connection timeouts while waiting for user action, then it'll apply the default action.

 If you suspect that opensnitch is blocking an application and asking you to allow/deny it (for example VPN traffic), enable the option `[x] Debug invalid connections` from Preferences -> Nodes